Developer Guides & Tutorials

 import translators as ts

-Then you will have to decide which translation engine to use.
-To use an engine, you simply need to call a method with the corresponding name, for example:
+Then you will have to decide which translation engine to utilize.
+To use an engine, you simply need to pass it as an argument:

 Let's translate a simple Python string into French: